chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

 1. An app publisher should embed a CMP SDK – The setup and configuration as well as the protocol for  how to initialize the CMP SDK  are all proprietary to each CMP SDK.
 2. Since more than one CMP SDK may be included in publishers' linked SDKs, the publisher must initialize only one of them.
 The initialized CMP shall set `IABTCF_CmpSdkId` with its ID as soon as it is initialized in the app to signal to vendors that a CMP is present.
-3. The CMP SDK will determine if GDPR applies to this user in this context.
+3. The CMP SDK will determine if GDPR applies (see the section ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean)) to this user in this context.
 But, a publisher may choose to initialize a CMP dialogue UI manually.
 4. The CMP shall set the [`NSUserDefaults`](https://developer.apple.com/documentation/foundation/nsuserdefaults#1664798?language=objc)(iOS) or [`SharedPreferences`](https://developer.android.com/training/data-storage/shared-preferences.html)(Android) variables and vendors will then be able to read from them directly.
 5. Vendors should listen to `IABTCF_* `key updates to retrieve new TC data from [`NSUserDefaults`](https://developer.apple.com/documentation/foundation/nsuserdefaults#1664798?language=objc)(iOS) or [`SharedPreferences`](https://developer.android.com/training/data-storage/shared-preferences.html)(Android).